MariolaH/MariolaH.github.io/blog.md

 ```
 What did you learn about that helped you understand the development process?

-This week we learned about state and bootstrap, and followed our learning with two assignments.
+This week we learned about axios and APIs, and followed our learning with two assignments.
 Working on both assignments helped me better understand the topics at hand.
 ```
 ```
 What does it mean to develop good code?